LesFruitsDefendus/saskatoon-ng/.github/pull_request_template.md

 <!--
 Thanks for your contribution!
-Please fill out the neccessary sections, and delete unused ones.
+Please fill out the necessary sections, and delete unused ones.
 -->
 Fixes #issue-number
 ----------